CollaboraOnline/online/docker/from-source/README.md

-This directory contains relevant files for building a docker image from source code.
+# FIXME

+This folder needs to be updated for Collabora Online 23.05.